stefan-hoeck/idris2-ref1/README.md

 In addition, `traverse` is still not stack-safe, so it can't be used with large lists on the JavaScript and similar backends.

-In addition, it is currently not possible to get safe allocation-release cycles (such as allocating and releasing the memory for a raw C-pointer) with the `ST` monad.
+In addition, it is currently not (easily) possible to add additional capabilities - such as mutable arrays or C-pointers - to `ST`, since its constructor is not publicly exported.
 It is therefore quite limited in its current state.

 ## Enter: `T1`

-I am now going to show how the limitations demonstrated above can be overcome by using a linear token to which all kinds of (mutable!) resources can be bound and use locally in a computation.
+I am now going to show how the limitations demonstrated above can be overcome by using a linear token to which all kinds of (mutable!) resources can be bound and used locally in a computation.

 This is going to replace `ST s`, and comes without the overhead from using a monad to sequence computations.
 The code therefore closely